andySigler/nodela/README.md

 ####Does not interpret the diameter of `Holes` and `Vias`

 All `Holes` and `Vias` are milled as if they are a single point.
 This means the bit will plunge straight down, and the resulting hole will be the diameter of the bit you use.
 For `Holes`, I like to use a 0.041 inch drill bit, and for `Vias` a 0.0276 inch drill bit (just enough to fit a 24 guage wire through).

-###Included in this repo

-Repository also includes a redesigned bed plate, in order to avoid using any tape.
-The `roland_bed.ai` file inside `./resources` was designed to be laser cut into flat delrin.
-Threaded inserts are then hammered in, and washers are used to hold down the PCB.